1066 in historical fiction

-Supposedly the last date when the English were conquered, 1066 has long been iconic, long a favoured subject for historical fiction.
+Supposedly the last date when the English were conquered, 1066 has long been an iconic, favoured subject for historical fiction.
 It is a bloody, romantic, culturally fascinating, and important event on a truly European scale.